Addiction and Depression Treatment Center in Texas

-Some develop depression as a side effect of substance abuse, but others have early- or late-onset depression based on their genetic background.
-At Cypress Lake Recovery, we know that depression is a serious condition that only gets worse when it occurs alongside addiction.
-Whether you experienced the effects of depression before the onset of addiction or it developed as a result of long-term substance abuse, we are here to help you solve the problem.
+Some people develop depression as an effect of substance abuse, but others have depression disorders based on their genetic background.
+At Cypress Lake Recovery in Texas, we know that depression is a serious condition that can only get worse when it occurs alongside addiction.
+Whether you experienced the effects of depression before the onset of addiction or it developed alongside substance abuse, we are here to help you solve the problem.

 What is Depression?

 Depression is a mental health condition that is described as a chemical imbalance in the brain resulting in feelings of isolation, hopelessness and sadness for weeks, months or years at a time.
-Those affected by depression are not able to enjoy life because there is always a dark cloud looming over everything — even the simplest moments.
-Depression is classified as a serious mental illness that should be addressed and treated as soon as possible.
-Undiagnosed depression poses a serious risk to the health and life of anyone who has it: despite being a treatable condition, it is one of the leading causes of suicide in the United States.
+Those affected by depression are often not able to enjoy life because there is a dark cloud looming over everything, even the simplest moments.
+Depression is considered a serious mental illness that should be addressed and treated as soon as possible.
+Undiagnosed depression poses a serious risk to the health and life of anyone who has it.
+Despite being a treatable condition, it is one of the leading causes of suicide in the United States.

 For Family Members and Friends:

-Depression occurs when certain pathways in the brain — mainly those that control feelings of pleasure, reward and happiness — are interrupted or less active than they should be.
-The biological causes of depression can be difficult to understand because they are often different from patient to patient.
-It takes time to diagnose clinical depression, discover a particular person’s chemical imbalances and find the best way to correct or manage them.
 The process of depression can be so complex that many people simply live with their symptoms, not fully understanding that their day-to-day sadness is a treatable disease.
 If you think that you or your loved one might be struggling with depression, there are some signs you can watch for.
-Changes often occur in three main areas: physical, cognitive and social.
+Changes from depression often occur in three main areas: physical, cognitive and social.

 PHYSICAL

-The emotional concerns of depression are clear, but there are also ways that your body responds physically to how you’re feeling.
-Depression can be detrimental to your health when daily necessities like eating, exercising, sleeping and hygiene are neglected.
-Appetites change; someone with depression may not be eating enough, may be eating too much or might be ignoring nutrition.
-Sleep patterns can be interrupted; insomnia or lethargy often accompany depression.
-Energy levels are often lowered; those with depression tend to shy away from leaving the house or getting any kind of physical activity.
+Depression can become detrimental to physical health when daily necessities like eating, exercising, sleeping and hygiene are neglected.
+Someone with depression may not eat enough, eat too much, or might eat in ignorance of nutrition.
+Insomnia or lethargy often accompany depression.
+Energy levels are often lowered.
+Those with depression tend to shy away from leaving the house or getting any kind of physical activity.
 Overall, someone struggling with depression is likely to experience noticeable physical changes as their illness progresses.

 COGNITIVE

-As depressive thoughts consume the mind, the brain’s ability to do other things begins to dwindle.
-Lack of motivation, difficulty concentrating or making decisions and thinking negatively are all signs of clinical depression, particularly in someone who used to be energetic or upbeat.
-Cognitive changes such as these can cause issues with family members and friends, putting stress on relationships because channels of communication are closed and nothing seems to be getting through to the affected person.
-When you feel depressed, your entire thought process changes — you are no longer able to make the best of situations, enjoy happy moments or “find the silver lining.”
-This aspect of depression often has the unfortunate effect of pushing people away because it is difficult for others to be around constant negativity.
-In fact, the depressed person needs more support — but it is frustrating for loved ones who want to help but can’t seem to be able to make any difference.
+Lack of motivation, difficulty concentrating or making decisions, and thinking negatively are all signs of clinical depression.
+This can be particularly noticeable in someone who used to be energetic or upbeat.
+Cognitive changes such as these can cause issues with family members and friends, because channels of communication are closed and nothing seems to be getting through to the affected person.
+When a person feels depressed, your entire thought process changes — you are no longer able to make the best of situations, enjoy happy moments or “find the silver lining” in difficult situations.
+This aspect of depression often has the unfortunate effect of pushing people away, because it can be difficult for other people to be around constant negativity.
+In truth, the depressed person needs more support than ever.
+But it can be frustrating for loved ones who want to help but can’t seem to be able to make any difference in the person’s life.

 SOCIAL

-One of the most noticeable ways that depression can change a person is in their personality and attitude.
-Too often, we hear that people who were once happy and outgoing have withdrawn and become disinterested in being around others.
-Social situations can be difficult because someone experiencing depression isn’t interested in being part of the group.
-Isolation is a major factor in depression since being around people that are enjoying themselves is hard for a depressed person to bear.
-Again, relationships suffer because connections with friends and family are cut off.
-Those suffering from depression feel disconnected to the people around them, so it’s often easier for them to cut off communication altogether.
-If you notice a drastic personality change like this, it might be time to talk to a professional about how to get help for yourself or your loved one.
+One of the most noticeable ways that depression can change a person is in regards to their personality and attitude.
+People who were once happy and outgoing may become withdrawn and become disinterested in being around others.
+Isolation is a major factor in depression, since being around people enjoying themselves can be hard for a depressed person to bear.
+Relationships may suffer because connections with friends and family are cut off, and the depressed person may feel that they cannot show up emotionally for others.
+Those suffering from depression may feel disconnected to the people around them, so it’s often easier for them to cut off communication altogether.
+If you notice a drastic personality change in yourself or other people, it might be time to talk to a professional about how to get help.

 Education and Application

-In our programs, we allow our patients to take a step back and understand their feelings, moods and behaviors.
-We teach them to separate their addiction from their depression and learn to understand that these are separate yet related concerns.
+In our treatment programs, we encourage our patients to take a step back and understand their feelings, moods, and behaviors.
 We ask them to notice the differences inside themselves when they feel depressed and when they don’t; these observations help them understand the symptoms of depression and how they experience their illness.
-These exercises also allow our staff to compassionately understand where each person comes from so that we can provide treatment that works on an individual level.
-We meet you where you are when you begin any recovery program, because the first steps are the hardest.
+These exercises also allow our staff to compassionately understand where each person comes from, so that we can provide treatment that works on an individual level.
+We meet you where you are when you begin any recovery program, because the first steps are often the hardest.

-When we treat depression with counseling and other socially integrating activities, patients find that there is hope and that their addiction does not need to be their first and only method of dealing with their illness.
-Depending on the severity of the addiction, we craft a special treatment plan that will begin with detox first and foremost.
-After detox, we pair our patients with one particular counselor that will work best with them on these concerns.
+When we treat depression with counseling and other socially integrating activities, we work to help patients find hope and learn that their addiction does not need to be their first and only method of dealing with their depression.
+Depending on the severity of the addiction, we craft a individualized treatment plan that begins with medical detox.
+After detox, we pair our patients with a counselor that will work with them on these concerns.

 Dual Diagnosis Counseling and Therapy